Karen Masters produced this beautiful watercolor phoenix with a even more beautiful sentiment attached to it.

 Everyone's favorite super-powered science experiment (outside of Wolverine, Deadpool, The Toxic Avenger, and, well you get the idea...)
 Elle from Stranger Things has captured hearts and imaginations for two seasons of hit Netflix fame.
 Her stoic vulnerability, fierce loyalty, and silent strength speak to her fans in a way that they can't speak for themselves.
 Don't we all identify with being stronger than we're asked to be on a daily basis and the fear of not measuring up when faced with a real challenge?
 Eleven is the person we all hope to be, the hero of our own story.
 Visit Cardinal Tattoo when you've found your inner hero and want to let the world see it!

-With the onset of tax refund season and the resulting uptick in new customers unfamiliar with our services, it's time we revisited some of our policies and the reasoning behind them:
+With the resulting uptick in new customers unfamiliar with our services, it's time we revisited some of our policies and the reasoning behind them:

 1. Cardinal Tattoo will not tattoo your boyfriend or girlfriend's name on you, spouses only.
 Reason: Getting a tattoo removed or covered up is a small thing when compared to getting a divorce and if you're not ready to make that commitment, you shouldn't get the tattoo either.